dwanless79/c2-prototype/_partner/flowforma.md

 date: 2017-01-02 00:00:00 +0000
 ---

-We use FlowForma technologies to build automated business process management tools (automated workflows, eForms and eProcesses) on SharePoint and Office 365.
+FlowForma technologies allow us to build business processes (ie automated workflows, eForms and eProcesses).
+Business process can be built into SharePoint and hosted on premise or in the Cloud.